mingus-sessions/nsmls/README.md

 No support for .xinitrc / .xsessionrc / wayland related problems.

-No support for git related problems, unless the documentation of nsmls is not correct.
+No support for git related problems, unless the documentation of nsmls could be improved.

 Please sent a patch if you think a NSM client should be added to the nsm_clients list.